Computer Game and Simulation Programming

 - Provide a quit command programmed to the escape key.

-- Submit entry electronically.
+- Submit entry electronically to BluePanda by deadline.

 - Create a shell folder that will be zipped and uploaded.
 Your master folder should be placed in the shell folder, along with a .pdf with screenshots and directions.
 Therefore, when a judge unzips your shell folder and then opens it, they will see your .pdf and your master folder.
 Your master folder should have all your files and folders inside of it.